The morphology and interface structure of titanium on graphene: Results/Discussion

 Table 1 shows that the Ti adsorption energy decreases (i.e.\ stronger interaction) by $\sim$0.1~eV/Ti~atom as the Gr thickness increases from 1L to 2L, and then decreases further by $\sim$0.03~eV/Ti~atom from 2L to 3L.
 Examining the contributions of the short-range and long-range (vdW) adsorption energy shows that the slight increase in the total adsorption strength as Gr thickness increases originates from increased vdW interactions.
 The short-range interactions, as captured by the energy without the vdW corrections, show the opposite trend.

 We next consider the interface energy between Gr and Ti.
-The interface energy was found by minimizing the misfit strain between Ti (0001) and Gr, with structures as shown in Fig.~1(d).
+The interface energy was found by minimizing the misfit strain between Ti (0001) and Gr, with structures as shown in Fig.~1(f).
+Simulated diffraction patterns from such structures match experimental diffraction patterns well (Fig.~1(c-e)).
 The results for the interface energies are given in Table 1.
 As is the case for single adsorbed Ti atoms, we find that the interface energy decreases slightly with Gr thickness due to vdW interactions, and hence predicts a stronger Ti-Gr interaction with increasing Gr thickness.

 Our overall conclusion from the \textit{ab initio} calculations for both single Ti atoms and slabs of Ti is that the intrinsic interactions between Gr and Ti are not very sensitive to the Gr thickness, and that a slightly stronger interaction is expected when the Gr thickness increases.
-This is not consistent with the experimental results in Fig.~1, where weaker interaction, i.e. larger diffusivity was seen with increasing Gr layer number.
-Therefore, we posit that the differences in nucleation density for 1L-3L suspended Gr that are seen experimentally are due to an extrinsic factor, with surface roughness being a plausible origin.
+Our experimental observation that $N$ decreases with increasing layer thickness (Fig.~1) implies a larger Ti diffusivity on thicker Gr.
+This might suggest a weaker Ti-Gr interaction with increasing thickness, but this was not reproduced by DFT calculations.
+We therefore conclude that the experimental differences in $N$ for 1L-3L suspended Gr are due to an extrinsic factor, with surface roughness being a plausible origin.

 In summary, we find that increasing Gr thickness leads to higher Ti diffusivity on the Gr surface, resulting in epitaxial islands with a lower nucleation density and hence larger size.
 We suggest, based on the comparison with DFT calculations, that the observed Gr thickness dependence is due to surface roughness which decreases with increasing Gr thickness, analogous to previous observations for Au on Gr \cite{thomsen2022suspended}.
 We summarize our findings in Table 2 along with other data that will be discussed next.